-Transfer taxes are taxes applied to the transfer or property such as real estate or vehicles.
-When you sell your home, it’s transferred from you to the buyer.
-In this case, a transfer tax is applied in most cases.
+Transfer taxes are taxes applied to the transfer of property such as real estate or vehicles.
+When you sell your home, it's transferred from you to the buyer.
+In this case, a transfer tax is applied.
+Failing to take transfer taxes into account can mean that your financial estimates regarding how much you'll make from a sale can be significantly lower than what you'll actually receive.

 To make sure you're as prepared as possible, here's the basic information you need to know about transfer taxes in Georgia.